gabrielroman1/Roman_85157_Project02_tothetop/README.md

 In terms of coding:

   We used almost every possible technique available to design this game.
 Classes,loops, conditions, functions, list, variables, strings etc. We design the program in a modular form.
 Also, used libraries like graphics for creating the GUI.
 I created my own code for refreshing the figures.
-Different fro project #1 here we corrected the prpoblems and add it clases now the Game is running as intented.
+Different from project #1 here we corrected the prpoblems and add it clases now the Game is running as intented.